metabase/metabase/docs/administration-guide/04-managing-users.md

 ---

-## Next: setting data permissions
+## Next: Single Sign-On
-Find out how to create user groups and define what data they can access in the [next section](05-setting-permissions.md).
+Learn how to [configure Single Sign-On](10-single-sign-on.md) to let users sign in or sign up with just a click.